mpearmain/bnp/README.md

 5. Final stage is to blend the above models weights. (python L-BFGS-L or other optim methos in scipy - mpearmian to produce.)

-To avoid local running problems all files should be run from the top level bnp dir to avoid errors. i.e `./`
+We follow the convention adopted in Kaggle scripts, so R scripts should be executed from within the R subfolder (relative paths are given as `../submissions` etc)